SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/NSDocumentEntity/SetPublishTo.md

 ﻿---
-title: crmscript_ref_NSDocumentEntity_SetPublishTo
+uid: crmscript_ref_NSDocumentEntity_SetPublishTo
-description: NSDocumentEntity.SetPublishTo(DateTime publishTo)
+title: SetPublishTo(DateTime publishTo)
 intellisense: NSDocumentEntity.SetPublishTo
 keywords: NSDocumentEntity, SetPublishTo
 so.topic: reference
 ---

-Set the publish to date.
+Set the publish to date on DocumentEntity.
 After this date the event is no longer visible.

 **Parameter:**
  - **publishTo** DateTime